grantzeng/back-in-blackout/src/notes/uml_v0.md

 ```
 - No other obivous operations/data that we'd want to track within a file object, but option is here to implement a proper file with all the opts stuff you learnt in 1521.
 I'm just not sure if there's any advantage in that

+Added 2023-02-26 1:36PM: File is not really a "file" in the conventional sense, we just want a container that manages some string data in this system.

 `BlackoutController`: the god of this subsystem